xybu/cs590-nfv/experiments/suricata/README.md

 |  python3-spur    |    0.3.16  |    -      |     -       |
 |  python3-psutil  |  4.1.0     |    -      |     4.1.0   |

+The VM resembles software of host system, running Ubuntu Server 15.10 64-bit and making sure all critical packages are of the same version as the host.

 ##### Side notes

  * To use streamlined test script, host user and sender must be able to run sudo without password prompt